 Theme: Exploring the challenges concerning excellence in dementia research and care.

-On behalf of the conference organizing committee, it is our heartiest welcome you to the “10th world congress on Dementia November 27-28, 2017 at Atlanta, USA.”
+On behalf of the conference organizing committee, it is our heartiest welcome you to the “10th world congress on Dementia" during May 25-26, 2018 at New York, USA.”

 The term dementia doesn’t come under a specific disease; instead it’s an overall term which describes wide range of diseases which are associated with the symptoms like loss of memory, ability to perform regular activities, facing problems in finding words etc. Alzheimer’s, which is one of the common diseases in dementia accounts for 60-70% of cases.